bentomhall/nih-system/homebrewery/world/player-options.md

 :----|:----:
 3 | d6
 6 | d8
-10 | d8
+10 | d10
-14 | d10
+14 | d12

 }}

 #### Shaping Dice
 You have 4 shaping dice, each of which is a d6.
 You use these to empower your archetype features.
 You regain expended dice when you complete a short or long rest.
-The the size of each die increases with level as shown on the Whirling Blade table.
+The size of each die increases with level as shown on the Whirling Blade table.

 #### Aetheric Weapons
 Starting when you choose this archetype at level 3, you can manifest aetheric blades from one or both of your hands as a bonus action.
 These glittering blue swords count as magical light melee weapons with the thrown (60/120) property.
 Their damage die is equal to your shaping die and they deal your choice of slashing or piercing damage.
 When you throw one of them as an attack, it reappears instantly in your hands after the attack completes, hit or miss.